BackendBaz/String-repeat-Console-App/README.md

 # Problem

-Write a function that accepts a non-negative integer `n` and a string `s` as parameters, and returns a string of `s` repeated exactly `n` times.
+Write a function that accepts a non-negative integer `times` and a string `text` as parameters, and returns a string of `result` repeated exactly `times` times.

 # Example